Information about faith & culture in suicide prevention

 Despite a global trend toward decriminalising suicide, recognising it as a public health issue rather than a criminal act, suicide remains a criminal offense in approximately 20 to 25 countries worldwide.
 Additionally, in about 20 countries that adhere to Islamic or Sharia law, suicide attempts may be punishable by jail sentences

-In many countries and cultures across the world, suicide is either an illegal offence or considered as a mortal sin in some relions.
+In many countries and cultures across the world, suicide is either an illegal offence or considered as a mortal sin in some religions.

 Faith Action – Talking Faith in Suicide Prevention